Need Help? (888) GET LABS

 1. Manage Your Stress

-Effective stress management helps your thyroid gland perform at its best.
-When you get stressed out, the cortisol level produced by the adrenal glands increases.
+Managing your stress effectively helps your thyroid gland perform at its best.
+You getting stressed out increases your cortisol level which prompts the adrenal gland to increase.
 This leads to slower metabolism, which drops T3 and T4 levels.

 Plus, high levels of stress can also increase your TSH, which typically suggests that your thyroid gland is not producing sufficient thyroid hormones–an indication of hypothyroidism.